DirecTV: DirecTV

 DirecTV completed its national rollout of local PBS member stations in February 2022.
 Nearly 250 local PBS stations in 198 Nielsen DMAs were added that reach 99% of all U.S. TV homes.

 In February 2023, DirecTV presented and sponsored the third annual American Cornhole League (ACL) Pro Shootout Series, where Tyler Lockett represented DirecTV.
 DirecTV launched a brand campaign, "Overly Direct Spokesperson," starring Brian Cox in April of that year; this was part of its new brand strategy platform, "Entertainment Without Compromise".

 DirecTV launched its satellite-free "For the Birds" streaming brand campaign, featuring Henry Winkler and Steve Buscemi, in February 2024.
-Deoin Sanders joined the marketing campaign in August 2024.
+Deion Sanders joined the marketing campaign in August 2024.

 MyFree DirecTV, a free streaming service, was launched in November 2024.
 MyFree DirecTV provides access to the FAST platform as well as an On-Demand library for free with commercials.
 The service is available on DirecTV Gemini devices, Amazon Fire TV, Apple TV, Roku, and Google TV.

 DirecTV MySports, a streaming sports bundle, officially launched in January 2025; the new Genre Pack offers 40 live channels and ESPN+ that do not require a satellite TV subscription.
 It secured rights to channels owned by the former partners in Venu Sports and Comcast's NBCUniversal, plus the broadcast rights to the major US sports leagues such as the NFL, NBA, NHL, and MLB as well as major collegiate conferences.
 Other national sports channels available through DirecTV MySports include: ACC Network, Big Ten Network, ESPN, ESPN2, ESPNU, Fox Sports 1, Fox Sports 2, Golf Channel, SEC Network, TBS, TNT, TruTV, and USA Network.

 In February 2025, DirecTV launched additional Genre Packs, a live TV streaming subscription where users can select from multiple programming options based on the types of content consumers prefer.
 As of April 2025, there are four Genre Pack options available: MyEntertainment, MyNews, MySports and MiEspañol.
 Consumers of any Genre Pack also gain access to 100+ channels available through MyFree DirecTV.

 In March 2025, DirecTV announced the launch of MyHome Team including RSNs.
 MyHome Team is available to MySports customers and features locally available live sports and in-market games from 37 professional franchises in the U.S. including 12 MLB teams, 15 NBA teams and 10 NHL teams.